Sankury

 Sankury (Sankūrai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 11 km east of Puńsk, 13 km north of Sejny, and 125 km north of the regional capital Białystok.

 A WOP watchtower was stationed in Sankury.

 History

 In 1827 it was recorded that the population of the village numbered at 64 and 6 homes and in 1890 it was numbered at 82 people and 8 homes.